 Average Daily Calories For Poodles

-Looking at the above table, we can see that an active adult Standard Poodle weighing 70lbs needs 1740 calories a day, whereas an inactive Standard Poodle of similar weight only needs 1272 calories.
+Looking at the above table, we can see that an active adult Standard Poodle weighing 70lbs needs 1740 calories daily, whereas an inactive Standard Poodle of similar weight only needs 1272 calories.

 Follow the recommended feeding guidelines if you’re giving your Poodle commercial food.
 Most of the time, these are pretty accurate.
 However, here are some things to consider: